USEPA/WNTR/documentation/resilience.rst

 					can be used to extract all links in a simple path along with the number of times each link was used in the paths.
 					Paths can be time dependent, if related to simulated flow direction.
 The method :doc:`weight_graph</apidoc/wntr.network.WntrMultiDiGraph>` can be used to weight the graph by a specified attribute.

-Node-pair reliability			Node-pair reliability (NPR) is the probability that any two nodes are connected in a network.
-					NPR is computed using ...
-					Connectivity will change at each time step, depending on the flow direction.
-					The method :doc:`weight_graph</apidoc/wntr.network.WntrMultiDiGraph>` method can be used to weight the graph by a specified attribute.

 Shortest path lengths			Shortest path lengths is the minimum number of links between a source node and all
 					other nodes in the network.
 Shortest path length is a value between 0 and